 I have tried to reach my colleagues, but unfortunately, even though some have shown an interest, their interest has been modest.

-I can heartily recommend the book The Power of Your Breath as well as the Relaxator Breathing Retrainer
+I can heartily recommend the book Conscious Breathing as well as the Relaxator Breathing Retrainer

 For several years Anders Olsson and I have had fruitful discussions about breathing and poor health.
 He is one of the few who knows a lot about hypocapnia (over breathing/hyperventilation) and its significance in poor health.
-Anders Olsson has written a very good book, The Power of Your Breath, which bears the mark of his great knowledge in this field.
+Anders Olsson has written a very good book, Conscious Breathing, which bears the mark of his great knowledge in this field.
 In the book he discuss how poor breathing habits lead to a wide range of health problems like chronic fatigue syndrome, aches and pains, sleep problems, heart issues, gastro-intestinal problems and also stress and anxiety.
 The book is based on scientific research and I heartily recommend you read it.

 Further, Anders Olsson has developed a product, The Relaxator Breathing Retrainer, that I think the Health Care System should pay more attention to.
 The Relaxator is a tool for breathing retraining that helps the user to improve his/her breathing habits.
 I can highly recommend this product as well, although I’d like to see it in clinical trials.
 A similar product, the BA-tube, is already in use in Swedish Healthcare today for treatment of COPD.
 The purpose for both the Relaxator and the BA-Tube is to achieve a certain level of resistance upon breathing out.